orion-cirb/RNA_In_Astro_Vessels/README.md

 In each ROI:
 * Detect nuclei with Cellpose
-* Detect astrocyte soma with Cellpose
+* Detect astrocytes somas with Cellpose
-* Find astrocyte soma max colocalization with nucleus
+* Only keep astrocytes somas colocalizing with a nucleus
-* Detect vessels with a remove outliers to remove microgila cells processes, Median filtering + thresholding + close filtering
+* Detect vessels with Remove outliers (to remove microglia cells processes) + Median filtering + thresholding + closing
-* Find foci with stardist RNA-foci-1.2 model
+* Find foci with Stardist
-* Detect foci in outlined roi, in vessel and in soma astrocyte
+* Count foci in vessels, astrocytes somas and in the rest of the ROI
-* Give objects volume and foci number as fovi vol / min foci vol
+* Give vessels ans astrocytes somas volume + foci number in each compartment as foci total volume/minimum foci volume
-*

 ### Dependencies

 * **3DImageSuite** Fiji plugin
 * **CLIJ** Fiji plugin
 * **Cellpose** conda environment + *cyto* model
-* **Stardist**
+* **Stardist** conda environment + *RNA-foci-1.2* model

 ### Version history